syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Scrolling.md

 ### Frozen Columns alert Messages:

-1. If [`allowScrolling`](http://help.syncfusion.com/js/api/ejgrid#members:allowscrolling "allowScrolling") is false while using [`frozenColumns`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-frozencolumns "frozenColumns") then "Enable [`allowScrolling`](http://help.syncfusion.com/js/api/ejgrid#members:allowscrolling "allowScrolling") while using frozen Columns" alert message is thrown.
+1. If `AllowScrolling`  is false while using `FrozenColumns`  then "Enable `AllowScrolling`  while using frozen Columns" alert message is thrown.
-2. If [`frozenColumns`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-frozencolumns "frozenColumns") is specified out of the grid column view then "Frozen columns should be in grid view area" alert message is thrown.
+2. If `FrozenColumns`  is specified out of the grid column view then "Frozen columns should be in grid view area" alert message is thrown.
 3. Frozen Rows and Columns are not supported the following features Grouping
  Row Template